Protecting Your Home with Title Insurance

 Buying a home will likely be the largest investment you make in your lifetime.
 Before you close, you will want to know that no other individual or entity has a lien or claim to the property.

-Determining that your rights and interests to the property are clear is the business of a title insurance company.
+Determining that your rights and interests to the property are clear is the business of a title company.

 Lear Financial Group LLC.

 can answer questions about title insurance and many others.
-Give us a call at 214-869-7339.
+Call us at 214-869-7339.